...

 Playing Sudoku:

 Number puzzles, such as Sudoku, can be a fun way to challenge the brain.
 They may also improve cognitive function in some people.
-Adults aged between 50 and 93 years found that those who practiced number puzzles more frequently tended to have better cognitive function.
+Adults aged between 50 and 93 years found that those who practised number puzzles more frequently tended to have better cognitive function.

 Playing chess:

-A meta-analysis notes that chess and other cognitive leisure activities may lead to improvements in Memory, executive functioning, (which is the ability to monitor and adapt behavior to meet set goals), and information processing speed
+A meta-analysis notes that chess and other cognitive leisure activities may lead to improvements in Memory, executive functioning, (which is the ability to monitor and adapt behaviour to meet set goals), and information processing speed

-Playing checkers:
+Playing chequers:

-Practicing crossword puzzles:
+Practising crossword puzzles:

 Crossword puzzles are a popular activity that may stimulate the brain.
 Crossword puzzles may delay the onset of memory decline in people with preclinical dementia.